 There are essentially two types of abortion with pills possible in the United States:

 2) Abortion with pills is also possible using only misoprostol pills, though it is less effective than when used in combination with mifepristone (about 80-85 percent of early abortions are successful when only misoprostol is used).
-The World Health Organization has endorsed the use of misoprostol alone for early abortion where mifepristone is not available, as is the case for many women in the United States who are unable to access clinic services.
+The World Health Organization has endorsed the use of misoprostol alone for early abortion when mifepristone is not available.

 + Is it safe?
 What are the risks?

 Using abortion pills to terminate early pregnancies (fewer than 70 days counting from the first day of the last regular period) is extremely safe.
 Using mifepristone plus misoprostol is preferable to using misoprostol alone because the combination is more effective.
-But, the World Health Organization has endorsed using misoprostol alone where women are not able to access mifepristone.
+But, the World Health Organization has endorsed using misoprostol alone when mifepristone is not available.

-· Women around the world have been using misoprostol alone for decades and this use has reduced the injury and death otherwise associated with self-performed abortions.
-This is because misoprostol is much safer (and more effective) than most other methods women have used when they did not have access to safe abortion services.
-Increasingly, women are able to access abortion kits that contain both mifepristone plus misoprostol, so self-performed abortions have become even more effective.
-One study from Ireland found that women who ordered pills from Women on Web and used them at home had similar safety and effectiveness outcomes as those who obtained services in a clinic.
+· Around the world, misoprostol alone has been used to induce early abortion for decades and this use has reduced the injury and death otherwise associated with self-performed abortions.
+This is because misoprostol is much safer (and more effective) than most other methods people have used when they did not have access to safe abortion services.
+Increasingly, people are able to access abortion kits that contain both mifepristone plus misoprostol, so self-performed abortions have become even more effective.
+One study from Ireland found that those who ordered pills from Women on Web and used them at home had similar safety and effectiveness outcomes as those who obtained services in a clinic.

 · One risk is that abortion pills, even if taken correctly, may not work (i.e. may not end the pregnancy).
 This is more likely when only misoprostol is used and the risk increases as the pregnancy advances.
 When using either type of abortion pills, providers strongly recommend doing a pregnancy test 3-4 weeks after taking the pills to ensure that there is no more pregnancy.
-If the test is positive, the woman is advised to seek medical care.
+If the test is positive, providers recommend seeking follow-up care.
 (Note: using a pregnancy test earlier than 3-4 weeks after an abortion may result in a false positive because it takes time for the hormones produced during pregnancy to leave the body.)

 + Where can I get abortion pills?